boxme/AndroidImageLoader/README.md

 - Included circular image. (as seen in google+ profile picture)
 - Changed to byte stream with the download as it gives a better performance.
 - Forced the customised RecyclingBitmapDrawable to be the default in use.
+- Binded placeholder loading image to each task so that the right loading image will be used.

 ### Usage Sample Code:
 Instantiation: